 photo credit: Clare Bowskill

-Beyond the theatre or concert hall, Jack is a passionate advocate for the role that music has to play in education and in wider society in general.
-Inspired as an idealistic student by the transformative power to young people’s lives of El Sistema in Venezuela, and by the West-Eastern Divan Orchestra as a paradigm for listening and cooperation, Jack has made outreach and participation work a principal tenet of his approach to music-making.
+Beyond the theatre or concert hall, Jack is a passionate advocate for music’s power in society, bringing opera and classical music to life for audiences of all ages.
+Inspired by the transformative power to young people’s lives of El Sistema in Venezuela, and by the West-Eastern Divan Orchestra as a paradigm for listening and cooperation, Jack has made outreach and participation central to his work.